 Two identical Fast Mobility Particle Sizers (FMPS, TSI Model 3091) downstream of two dryers (TSI, 3062) were used in this study.
-FMPS were used to continuously measure PNSD ranging from 5.6 nm to 560 nm in 1-second time resolution, facilitating the investigation of rapid changes of nanoparticles due to formation and mixing from different sources (Yao et al., 2005, 2006b), Conductive tubes (TSI 3/8", each was cut as 2.8 m in length) were used for sampling at the two sites.
+FMPS were used to continuously measure PNSD ranging from 5.6 nm to 560 nm in 1-second time resolution, facilitating the investigation of rapid changes of nanoparticles due to formation and mixing from different sources (Yao et al., 2005, 2006b).
+Conductive tubes (TSI 3/8'') were used for the sampling lines, and the same total length (2.8 m) was kept for each site.
 The two FMPS operated side-by-side during 12-17 April 2012 for inter-comparison.
-The correlation coefficients (R2) of the measured number concentrations between the two sizers were greater than 0.95 for particles of 9.3 nm-107.5 nm, 0.81 for particles in the size bin of 8.06 nm.
-However, the correlation coefficients are fairly small (< 0.3) for the remaining two size bins (6.04) nm and 6.98 nm), thus are discarded in the analysis.
-The relative error between the two FMPS was less than 30% for 8.06 nm-107.5 nm particles (Table S1) and the difference for the measured number concentrations of particles > 8 nm was tested to be negligible by installing or removing the sample line.
-However, FMPS was reported to underestimate the particle sizes compared to the SMPS and HR-ToF-AMS (Lee et al. 2013).
-Zimmerman et al. (2015) proposed that an independent measurement of Condensation Particle Counter (CPC) simultaneously with FMPS can be used to accurately correct the FMPS data.
-In this study, a CPC (TSI Model 3785) was operating simultaneously with a FMPS at the street site and the FMPS was thereby used as the reference to correct the number concentration measured by the other.
-The correction was detailed in supplementary document.
-Noted that the growth factors of < 50 nm particles were negligible under the RH levels on NPF days (H ämeri et al., 2000), and the effect of the dryers on the measured NPF events was not considered.
+The correlation coefficients (R) of the measured number concentrations between the two sizers were greater than 0.95 for particles between 9.3-107.5 nm, 0.81 for particles in the size bin of 8.06 nm.
+However, the correlation coefficients are fairly small (< 0.3) for the remaining two size bins (6.04 nm and 6.98 nm), thus are discarded in the analysis.
+The relative error between the two FMPS was used as the reference to correct the number concentration measured by the other.
+The correction factors were listed in Table S1.
+Although the FMPS has the advantage of high time resolution, it has its own weakness.
+For instance, it was reported to underestimate the particle sizes compared to the SMPS and HR-ToF-AMS (Lee et al. 2013).
+In this study, the FMPS data were corrected based on a Condensation Particle Counter (CPC, TSI Model 3775) using the method developed by